Hold onto your compasses because our QGIS tutorial will give you a blueprint of how to use QGIS 3 (which is ranked as our #2 GIS software)

 - Finally, select the encoding type and coordinate reference system.

 When you click OK, it will prompt you to name the shapefile.
 Once you assign it a name, it automatically goes into your layer list.

 Keep in mind there are other GIS formats for storing data.
-For example, you can use a geopackage (GPKG), which is a SQLite database file.
+For example, you can use a Geopackage (GPKG), which is an SQLite database file.

 Next, you can add vertices by using the “add point” or “vertex tool”.
-By clicking on the map canvas, this adds vertices to geometry.
+Clicking on the map canvas adds vertices to geometry.